Decentralized Communication & Project Management: Insights From 3 Leading Registrars

-At Coursedog’s Virtual Summit for Higher Ed, our VP of Demand Generation moderated a panel of three academic leaders about how things get done in their decentralized academic environments, especially challenging during the pandemic.
+At Coursedog’s Virtual Summit for Higher Ed, a panel of three academic leaders shared how things get done in their decentralized academic environments.
+Panelists included:

 We’ve shared some of the session content with you below.
 To learn more, view the entire video.